bhugueney/Punk/README.md

 # Punk
 ## Simplicity Tool Kit

-Punk, It is a group of commands line tools, to solve Np-Complete & NP-Hard Easy, they are founded, in the ABSTRACT BINARY SEARCH, result of 2 years of research, on the universal theory of numbers.
+Punk, It is a group of commands line tools, to solve Np-Complete & NP-Hard Problems Easy, they are founded, in the ABSTRACT BINARY SEARCH, result of 2 years of research, on the universal theory of numbers.